(update as at 1st June 2020)

 You must have created and started a PAYE payroll scheme on or before the 28 February 2020 and have a UK bank account.

-Employers can use a portal to claim for 80% of furloughed employees usually monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic employer pension contributions on that wage.
+Employers can use a portal to claim for 80% (this amount changes from the 1 September, see notes below) of furloughed employees usually monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and minimum automatic employer pension contributions on that wage.
 Fees, commission and bonuses should not be included.
-This portal is still being designed by H M Revenue & Customs.

 Full and part time employees